Chase Buford: Sydney Kings

 Buford was hired as the head coach of the Sydney Kings of the NBL on June 25, 2021.
 He led the Kings to the 2022 and 2023 NBL championships.
+On May 16, 2023, he parted ways with the Kings.

+Kansas

+In June 2024, Buford was announced as an assistant coach for the Kansas Jayhawks.

+Denver Nuggets

+On August 15, 2025, it was announced that Buford had accepted an assistant coaching job with the Denver Nuggets, working under head coach David Adelman.

 Personal life

-Buford's father R. C. was an assistant coach at Kansas and for the San Antonio Spurs, and is currently the CEO of the Spurs.
+Buford's father, R. C., was an assistant coach at Kansas and for the San Antonio Spurs, and is currently the CEO of the Spurs.